obpr/av_granu_Sampler_AV/doc/manual.md

 =======

 # video specs:
-H.264, P frame every frame ( done with quicktime player 7 for exemple)
+- H.264, P frame every frame ( done with quicktime player 7 for exemple)

 # audio specs:
-.wav, lenght under 30 seconds at 88200 Hz 1 minute at 44100 Hz
+- .wav, lenght under 30 seconds at 88200 Hz 1 minute at 44100 Hz
-change from  88200 Hz to 44100 Hz with the [44] button in Pitch and speed module(10)
+- Change from  88200 Hz to 44100 Hz with the [44] button in Pitch and speed module(10)